02 — The UI Challenge

 The Problem

-I needed 7 new UI screens:
+I needed 7 new screens:

 1. Gear UI — equip gear from the party menu